How to get a Japanese phone number with voice/SMS (for non-residents)

 To receive the SIM, you have the following options:

-• Use Mobal's eSIM option (this is new and I haven't tried it, but it seems like it may work)
+- Use Mobal's eSIM option (I haven't tried it, but it seems like it may work)

 These SIMs will not work outside of Japan.
 So get to work on making those accounts while you are still in Japan.
 (You should be able to get signal at airports, so if you have a layover in Japan, this might work too.)